PwC threatens MF Global mistrial; Corzine defends actions

 The auditor has been accused by MF Global's bankruptcy administrator of accounting negligence that let the former New Jersey governor invest $6.3 billion in European sovereign debt, leading to a liquidity crisis and an Oct.
 31, 2011 bankruptcy.

-But PwC said the administrator has instead argued at a federal trial that began last Tuesday that Corzine's bet was sound, and that MF Global's collapse was caused by market "confusion" and a "crisis of confidence" that was "somehow" the result of PwC's accounting advice.
+But PwC said that, in a trial that began last Tuesday in federal court in Manhattan, the administrator has instead argued that Corzine's bet was sound and that the market's "confusion" and "crisis of confidence" in MF Global was "somehow" the result of PwC's accounting advice.

 The administrator's lawyer, Daniel Fetterman, rejected that contention.